 Santos x Japanese National Team in 1972 – Pelé in Japan

-Pelé's only game wearing the Santista shirt in Japanese territory was more than 50 years ago, precisely on May 26, 1972.
-At the time, Santos FC faced the Japan professional football team, in a friendly held in Tokyo, in the late Olympic Stadium, the same stage of the 1964 Olympic Games.
+Pele's only game with the santa shirt in Japanese territory it was more than 50 years ago, precisely on May 26, 1972.
+On that occasion, Santos FC faced Japan's professional football team, in a friendly match held in Tokyo, at the late Olympic stadium, the same stage of the games 1964 Olympics.

 The match was part of an excursion by the Santos team, ending with the score of 3 x 0 for the alvinegro Praiano, with two goals from Pelé and one from Jáder.

-The lineup of Peixe for the historic confrontation was: Cláudio (Cejas), Orlando Lelé, Vicente (Paulo), Altivo and Zé Carlos; Léo Oliveira and Nenê; Jader (Ferreira), Alcindo (Adílson), Pelé (Turcão) and Edu.
+The lineup of the fish for the historic confrontation was: Cláudio (Cejas), Orlando Lelé, Vicente (Paulo), Altivo and Zé Carlos; Léo Oliveira and Nenê; Jader (Ferreira), Alcindo (Adílson), Pelé (Turcão) and Edu.
 Technician: Jair Rosa Pinto.

 The visit to Japan after the great earthquake of 2011